lebaston100/MIDItoOBS/README.md

   - SetSourceCrop: Set the crop from any edge (left/right/top/bottom) [in px]
   - SetSourceRotation: Sets the rotation of a source [in degree]
   - SetSourceScale: Sets the scale for x/y OR both of a source (For the scaling 1 = original scale).
 You can also select around which position the source will be scaled(align).
-  - SetTransitionDuration: Sets the length of the currently selected transistion if supported(fade)[in ms]
+  - SetTransitionDuration: Sets the length of the currently selected transition if supported(fade)[in ms]
   - SetGainFilter: Sets the volume gain value inside the gain filter of a source (For the scaling -30 to 30 is a valid range you can work in).
 This will automatically default to the first gain filter found in a source!
   - MoveTbar: This will move the transition T-Bar.
 Make sure you always completely finish a T-Bar move by going to one end to the other otherwise obs will stay in the "a transition is currently happening"-state.
 Be careful because the state might go "out of sync" with the physical fader if you use any other tools that move the t-bar.
   - Filter/Chroma Key - Contrast: This controls the "Contrast" value for a "Chroma Key" Filter [-1 - 1]